Is an Emoji Worth 1,000 Words?

 Refunds?
 We regret that no refunds can be given after November 15th.
 A $10 processing fee will apply for all refunds.

-One (1) general continuing education credit is pending for ATA, Washington DSHS, and Washington AOC.
+One (1) general continuing education credit is:

 Note: All certificates of attendance will include the dates of the live broadcast and recording access period.